domoszlai/svg2gcode/README.md

 Sometimes you want to overwrite some default settings.
 These are the

-* *--dpi* (default 96 DPI) (the resolution of the SVG file)[https://developer.mozilla.org/en-US/docs/Web/CSS/resolution] that is used to determine the size of the SVG when it does not contain explicit units
+* *--dpi* (default 96 DPI) [the resolution of the SVG file](https://developer.mozilla.org/en-US/docs/Web/CSS/resolution) that is used to determine the size of the SVG when it does not contain explicit units
 * *--resolution* (default is 0.1 mm) the resolution of the generated GCode.
 Paths smaller than this are replaced by line segments instead of further approximated by biarcs

 ```
 $ juicy-gcode SVGFILE --dpi 72 --resolution 0.01
 ```

-Some firmwares (e.g. (Marlin)[https://marlinfw.org/docs/gcode/G005.html]) can handle bezier curves explicitely.
-In this case you can command juicy-gcode not to approximate bezier-curves but emit them directly.
+Some firmwares (e.g. [Marlin](https://marlinfw.org/docs/gcode/G005.html)) can handle bezier curves directly.
+In this case you can command juicy-gcode not to approximate bezier-curves but emit them unchanged.

 ```
 $ juicy-gcode SVGFILE --generate-bezier